Loading...

 Muhammad's Recovery After Misdiagnosis and Blood Loss

 I am Muhammad, and I am 17 years old.
 It all started when I first got sick.
 I went to the doctor in my village, but unfortunately, he couldn’t make an accurate diagnosis and gave me some medicine that didn’t help.
 As my condition didn’t improve, I went to Kabul and visited Aqsa Hospital, where I spent one night.
+They then referred me to Ali Jinnah Hospital.
+I came here, and today is my fifth day in the hospital.
+After several tests, the doctors at Ali Jinnah Hospital diagnosed me with leukemia, also known as blood cancer.
+I have already received seven packs of blood.
+Thank God, I am feeling better now, and the pain has decreased.

 Location